Klurifixus/health-journey/README.md

 * Mobile App Development

 ## User Stories
-1. Calculate BM:
+1. Calculate BMI with Ease:
-    * Is for a: health-conscious individual,
+As a health-conscious individual,
-    * Who want to easily calculate Body Mass Index (BMI),
-    * So they can quickly assess the general health status.
+I want a simple and convenient way to calculate my Body Mass Index (BMI), So that I can quickly gauge my overall health status without any hassle.

-2. Receive Custom Health Advice:
+2. Receive Personalized Health Insights:
-    * As someone looking to improve their lifestyle,
+As someone committed to improving my lifestyle,
-    * Want to receive personalized health advice,
-    * So that they can make informed decisions about thier diet and exercise habits.
+I seek to receive tailored health advice based on my BMI and lifestyle inputs, Enabling me to make informed decisions about my diet and exercise routines.

 ## Constraints
 Keep in mind that the Heroku deployment terminal is set to 80 columns by 24 rows, so ensure your outputs are formatted to fit within this to prevent wrapping onto the next line.